codecovevienna/gittt-cli/README.md

 Use the CSV importer option to import a csv file to your project.

-The CSV file has to include a header with at least the columns `MESSAGE,END,AMOUNT` (any other columns will be ignored)
+The CSV file has to include a header with at least the columns `MESSAGE,END,AMOUNT,TYPE` (any other columns will be ignored)

+Hint: The `TYPE` row is mandatory and currently only takes `Time` as a valid input.

 ```
-MESSAGE,END,AMOUNT
+MESSAGE,END,AMOUNT,TYPE
-"Added Production Build",1570298400000,0.5
+Added Production Build,1570298400000,0.5,Time
 ```

 Import data to your current project (aka.
 The git directory you are currently at) with

 ```
-$ gittt -f [path_to_your_file].csv
+$ gittt import [path_to_your_file].csv
 ```

 ## Releases